 FIRST ALERT- Showers & Storms for this weekend, some strong storms Sunday

 COLUMBIA, S.C.
-(WIS) - We’ve got some more rain and some thunder this evening, then more chances this holiday weekend!
+(WIS) - More chances of some rain and storms, even some strong storms possible Sunday evening.

 First Alert Headlines: